 The NWMO recognizes that there are Aboriginal peoples in all areas of Canada where the NWMO's work will take place.
+The organization wishes to build long-term relationships with Aboriginal peoples that may be affected by the implementation of Adaptive Phased Management.
 The NWMO acknowledges, respects and honours that Aboriginal peoples - Indian, Métis and Inuit peoples of Canada - have unique status and rights as recognized and affirmed in s.35 of the Constitution Act (1982).
 Understanding the nature of any impacts of the implementation of Adaptive Phased Management on Aboriginal rights, treaties and land claims and how Aboriginal peoples should be accommodated as a result of any impacts is an important component of the NWMO's work.
 The NWMO needs to ensure effective consultation with Aboriginal peoples and that all those affected have the opportunity for meaningful involvement.
 The NWMO acknowledges that the Crown has a legal duty to consult and accommodate and will support the Crown's work to meet its obligations.
+Through all stages of program implementation, the NWMO seeks to work with Traditional Knowledge holders to bring this important and necessary complement to the project.

-- Continue work to increase awareness among Canadians and Aboriginal peoples of Canada about Adaptive Phased Management, the site selection process and the NWMO; - Implement communications and media relations programs to help interested individuals and organizations understand Adaptive Phased Management; - Seek comment from interested individuals and organizations on the NWMO's plans and the implementation of Adaptive Phased Management; - " Brief Canada's nuclear host communities about progress in implementing Adaptive Phased Management, including planning for eventual transportation of used nuclear fuel from their communities to the deep geological repository; - Develop and sustain relationships with communities that choose to engage in the site selection process and the surrounding areas; - Develop and sustain relationships with municipal associations to better understand local governments' points of view, and work with them to implement Adaptive Phased Management; - Develop and maintain relationships with the federal government, and provincial and local governments in nuclear provinces to help coordinate and support their roles in the implementation of Adaptive Phased Management; - Develop and maintain relationships with national, provincial and regional Aboriginal organizations, and keep them apprised of progress in the implementation of Adaptive Phased Management and the site selection process; - Continue to seek the advice of Elders and Aboriginal youth, and develop awareness and learning opportunities for NWMO staff about cultures, traditional practices, protocols and governance of Aboriginal peoples; - Seek to build the foundation of knowledge to ensure that informed choices can be made by Aboriginal communities: - Continue to work with potentially affected Aboriginal peoples, including Traditional Knowledge holders, recognizing the diversity of cultures and languages, practices and approaches among Aboriginal communities; the identification of sacred areas; understanding traditional laws, practices and use of land; and protection of species to sustain community life; - Oontinue to work with Natural Resources Canada to implement the memorandum of understanding on the NWMO's obligations with respect to the Crown's constitutional duty to consult; - " Build a multi-generational view of the long-term management of used nuclear fuel through engagement, education and outreach involving young Canadians, including Aboriginal youth; - Assess the effectiveness of the NWMO website and other communication vehicles to identify opportunities for improvement; - " Assess effectiveness of NWMO engagement activities; and - >> Continue to report publicly on the input that the NWMO receives and how this advice has been considered.
+- Continue work to increase awareness among Canadians and Aboriginal peoples of Canada about Adaptive Phased Management, the site selection process and the NWMO; - Implement communications and media relations programs to help interested individuals and organizations understand Adaptive Phased Management; - Seek comment from interested individuals and organizations on the NWMO's plans and the implementation of Adaptive Phased Management; - Brief waste owners on plans for the implementation of Adaptive Phased Management so they may ensure their used fuel strategies are aligned with the implementation of Adaptive Phased Management; - " Brief Canada's nuclear host communities about progress in implementing Adaptive Phased Management, including planning for eventual transportation of used nuclear fuel from their communities to the deep geological repository; - Develop and sustain relationships with communities that choose to engage in the site selection process and the surrounding areas; - Develop and sustain relationships with municipal associations to better understand local governments' points of view, and work with them to implement Adaptive Phased Management; - Develop and maintain relationships with the federal government, and provincial and local governments in nuclear provinces to help coordinate and support their roles in the implementation of Adaptive Phased Management; - Develop and maintain relationships with national, provincial and regional Aboriginal organizations, and keep them apprised of progress in the implementation of Adaptive Phased Management and the site selection process; - Ontinue to seek the advice of Elders and Aboriginal youth, and develop awareness and learning opportunities for NWMO staff about cultures, traditional practices, protocols and governance of Aboriginal peoples; - Seek to build the foundation of knowledge to ensure that informed choices can be made by Aboriginal communities: - Continue to work with potentially affected Aboriginal peoples, including Traditional Knowledge holders, recognizing the diversity of cultures and languages, practices and approaches among Aboriginal communities; the identification of sacred areas; understanding traditional laws, practices and use of land; and protection of species to sustain community life; - Continue to work with Natural Resources Canada to implement the memorandum of understanding on the NWMO's obligations with respect to the Crown's constitutional duty to consult; - " Build a multi-generational view of the long-term management of used nuclear fuel through engagement, education and outreach involving young Canadians, including Aboriginal youth; - " Assess the effectiveness of the NWMO website and other communication vehicles to identify opportunities for improvement; - " Assess effectiveness of NWMO engagement activities; and - Continue to report publicly on the input that the NWMO receives and how this advice has been considered.